FurryCoders/FAAPI/README.md

 * `submission_figure: bs4.element.Tag` the figure tag used to parse the object fields

 `SubmissionPartial` objects can be directly cast to a dict object or iterated through.

+Comparison with `Submission` can be made with either another `SubmissionPartial` or `Submission` object (the IDs are compared), or an integer (the `Submission.id` value is compared to the given integer).

 #### Init